 Technology demands continue to impact healthcare, with mobile technology and health applications and electronic records requirements pushing the healing arts into the digital age full speed ahead.

-This industry is dealing with in-demand talent pressures and is rocked in 2016 by trends such as the changeover to the new medical coding classification ICD-10 and lots of merger and acquisition activity.
+This industry is dealing with in-demand talent pressures and is rocked by trends such as the changeover to the new medical coding classification ICD-10 and lots of merger and acquisition activity.

-The Bureau of Labor Statistics (BLS) continues to predict 19 percent growth in healthcare jobs through 2024, with more than two million new jobs for physicians, registered nurses, and healthcare support occupations such as home health aides and occupational therapists.
+The Bureau of Labor Statistics predicts 19 percent growth in healthcare jobs through 2024, with more than two million new jobs for physicians, registered nurses, and healthcare support occupations such as home health aides and occupational therapists.

 Current Trending Healthcare Jobs

-Healthcare jobs are in demand still in 2016 and are predicted to grow at a much higher rate than all other jobs through 2024.
-Healthcare jobs continue to have an excellent employment outlook in 2016.
-A rising tide lifts all boats, and healthcare support jobs will also see fast growth and good wages.
+Healthcare jobs are in demand and are predicted to grow at a higher rate than all other jobs through 2024.

 Diagnostic Medical Sonographers and Cardiovascular Technicians

 These medical specialists operate special diagnostic testing equipment.
-They earn $62,000 and will enjoy rapid job growth at 24 percent in 2016.
+They earn $62,000 and are enjoying rapid 24 percent job growth.